 Data centre operators: It’s not just about TCO, think about the TCE

-The provocative film (Mission: Green Computing) delves into the crucial role that data centres play today and in the future to support the billions of connected devices deployed around the world – and in doing so, the related environmental impacts of this rapid expansion that needs to be addressed.
+The provocative film (Mission: Green Computing) delves into the crucial role that data centers play today and in the future to support the billions of connected devices deployed around the world – and in doing so, the related environmental impacts of this rapid expansion that needs to be addressed.

 "As a leader in the industry, we want to provide exactly the best for our customers to help them save money and TCO,” says Supermicro CEO and president Charles Liang.